1. Risk of Fluctuation in Business Performance

 2. Risk Associated with Increasing Overseas Sales Ratio

-The ratio of sales from outside Japan for the ESPEC Group accounted for a high 44.2% of Group total sales on a consolidated basis in the fiscal 2017 ended March 31, 2018.
+The ratio of sales from outside Japan for the ESPEC Group accounted for a high 51.0% of Group total sales on a consolidated basis in the fiscal 2018 ended March 31, 2019.
+(Fiscal 2018 was an irregular15-month fiscal period for overseas consolidated subsidiaries.
+Overseas sales ratio for 47.5% of consolidated net sales for 12 months of consolidated overseas subsidiaries.).
 Moreover, this percentage is expected to rise further in the future.
 In terms of business development overseas, the Group's efforts may be hindered by any number of factors that could result in difficult to foresee social turmoil in the countries and regions where it operates.
 These factors include, but are not limited to, terrorism, political instability, natural disasters, and outbreaks of new strains of influenza or other pandemic diseases.
 Such problems, should they arise, could adversely impact the Group's financial position and business performance.

 3. Risk Associated with Export Regulations